xinkecf35/overthinkingcode/assets/_posts/2020/2020-07-01-making-of-overthinking-code.md

 calls for to allow populate and mutate data upon the Nuxt Server starting up.
 After bringing that all over, the problem resolved itself, server-side code safely staying on the server-side.
-Bonus was that it made doing other things later on easier, like a site-wide Dark Mode toggle 😀.
+Bonus was that it made doing other things later on easier, like a site-wide dark mode toggle 😀.

 ## Final Thoughts and Future Follow Up.